southsidecode/southsidecode/README.md

 # southsidecode

-We are currently running under github our link to our is https://southsidecode.github.io/southsidecode/
+We are currently running under github our link to our website is https://southsidecode.github.io/southsidecode/